Stevensc92/dbu/README.md

 # DBU
-Dragon Ball Universe / Project Personal created on 2015
+Dragon Ball Universe / Project Personal was started on 2013 and took a break 3 years ago

 # Configuration